All Episodes

 I've got nothing against Santorum.

-And I also believe, and I'm gonna sit here and I've I've said this all along, and I'm going to be consistent that I think any of them can beat Obama, and I think what ABC's doing here proves it.
+And I also believe, and I'm going to sit here and I've said this all along and I'm going to be consistent that I think any of them can beat Obama.

 I think any of them can beat Obama.

-I think if we're smart and if we go on offense, and that's asking a lot the Republican Party, I think Obama can be beat.
+I think if we're smart and if we go on offense, and that's asking a lot of the Republican Party, I think Obama can be beat.

 I am not of the school that he can't be.

-I don't have the say so in who wins this nomination.
+I don't have the say-so in who wins this nomination.

 I don't have the ability, if I even wanted to try.

-I don't have the ability to sweep this Newt stuff under the rug and tell people to forget it.
+I don't have the ability to sweep this newt stuff under the rug and tell people to forget it.

-They're gonna do that on their own.
+They're going to do that on their own.

 You make up your own minds.